-The Group on Earth Observations Initiative – Global Network for Observations and Information in Mountain Environments (GEO-GNOME), will address the paucity of observations and information on mountains.
-GEO-GNOME will compile and provide data, both related to historical conditions and to future projections that support examination of the drivers, conditions and trends at a variety of different scales, from that of a single mountain range to that of the planet as a whole.
-GEO-GNOME will improve our understanding of mountain regions and therefore sharpen our ability to provide policy and investment relevant advice.
-GEO-GNOME will create a capacity to combine data and information to meet emerging, often as-yet unarticulated policy needs.
+The Group on Earth Observations Initiative – Global Network for Observations and Information in Mountain Environments (GEO-GNOME), aims to address the paucity of observation data and information on mountains.
+GEO-GNOME is working on compiling and providing data, both related to historical conditions and to future projections that support examination of the drivers, conditions and trends at a variety of different scales, from that of a single mountain range to that of the planet as a whole.
+GEO-GNOME will improve our understanding of mountain regions and therefore sharpen our ability to provide policy and investment relevant advice, particularly in the context of key global policy agendas and their information and knowledge needs, such as monitoring and reporting for the Sustainable Development Goals (SDGs), and in-line with GEO’s strategic priority engagement and societal benefit areas.
+GEO-GNOME will create a capacity to combine data and information to meet these emerging policy information needs.

-The overarching logic of the activities is to begin with existing datasets, specifically datasets that delineate mountain regions, and then thematic datasets that are either clipped to mountain regions or are non-global legacy datasets pertaining to specific areas or specific themes.
-These first tasks provide a platform for mountain-related observations.
-Focused campaigns related to known issues will generate new data and new insights needed to convert data into knowledge and insight into the function of mountain regions.
-The final tasks anticipate new policy frameworks beyond the historical GEO SBAs to ensure that GEO-GNOME data can be useful in these new policy frameworks (e.g. SDGs).
+The overarching logic of the objectives and related activities is to begin with existing datasets, specifically datasets that delineate mountain regions according to different definitions, and then thematic datasets that are either clipped to mountain regions or are non-global legacy datasets pertaining to specific areas or specific themes.
+These first objectives and tasks provide a platform for mountain-related observations.
+Focused campaigns related to known issues, such as the investigation of the elevational dependence of climate change, will generate new data and new insights needed to convert data into knowledge and insight into the function of mountain regions.
+The final tasks anticipate knowledge needs of global policy frameworks to ensure that GEO-GNOME data information can be useful in these new policy frameworks (e.g. SDGs).

-As part of Future Earth, MRI subscribes to the notion of coproduction of knowledge, that is, that the use of new scientific knowledge in policy or decision-making is enhanced to the extent that policy and decision makers are actively engaged in the creation of that new knowledge.
+With the Mountain Research Initiative (MRI) as a co-lead organisation for GEO-GNOME, and its links to Future Earth, GEO-GNOME also subscribes to the notion of coproduction of knowledge and user engagement.
+This means, the use of new scientific knowledge in policy or decision-making is enhanced to the extent that policy and decision makers are actively engaged in the creation of that new knowledge.
 To achieve coproduction within mountain regions, GEO-GNOME will engage policy actors in a formal and on-going consultation process that will provide guidance not only on the nature of the data they need but also their preferred means for accessing data and other technical aspects.

-To the extent that GEO-GNOME provides a global picture of mountains, especially with respect to investment needs, it will support a variety of global decision making processes, exemplified by the Sustainable Development Goals.
-However the vast range of pertinent policy or decision making processes exist at regional, national or sub-national levels, and it is difficult to describe a priori all the various contexts in which GEO-GNOME will be used.
-While GEO-GNOME can anticipate some of these contexts through its initial user survey, it should not expect to anticipate all of them but rather should aim to maximum and open access to the data to promote its discovery and use by different actors.
-GEO-GNOME’s emphasis on social-ecological systems and especially how they respond to drivers (including policy) as opposed to narrow disciplinary and technical foci, already aligns GEO-GNOME with the policy environment by anticipating the kinds of questions policy makers typically ask.
+To the extent that GEO-GNOME provides a global picture of mountains, especially with respect to investment needs, it will support a variety of global decision-making processes, exemplified by the SDGs and other key global policy contexts.
+GEO-GNOME’s emphasis on social-ecological systems and especially how they respond to drivers (including policy) as opposed to narrow disciplinary and technical foci, already aligns GEO-GNOME with this policy environment by anticipating the kinds of questions policy makers typically ask.
+Future plans for GEO-GNOME include the establishment of a GEO-GNOME Secretariat and other coordination activities to focus attention on implementation of objectives and tasks in its current 2-17-2019 work plan.

 Specific commitments include: